 The dream of owning your first car makes it easy to forget all the other responsibilities that come with first time car ownership.
 If you're a teen, college student, or young adult and have never bought a vehicle before, you may have a few obstacles to overcome.
 If you haven't already started building your credit history, you may have even tougher obstacles to overcome.

 Some car salesman will take advantage of your inexperience.
 They know first time buyers don't know how to maneuver and navigate through the car buying process, and will attempt to take you for every dime you have.
 However, there is plenty of information online for first time car buyers.
-Websites, such as this one, provide up to date car buying techniques to help you get you a good deal and avoid modern car dealership scams.
+Websites, such as this one, provide up to date car buying techniques to help you get you a great deal and avoid modern car dealership scams.

 How you buy your first car will set the tone on how you buy vehicles for the rest of your life.
 Don't let your emotions and the excitement get in the way of making a smart car buying decision.
 Follow my guide and use the tools I provide to make sure you're successful, receive a great deal, and avoid dealer scams when buying your first car.